 Questions pertaining to accrediting issues may be directed to the Vice President of Academic Affairs.
 Questions pertaining to the conformity of North Central University to the criteria of the Higher Learning Commission may be directed to the Higher Learning Commission which is located at:

 The primary goal of accreditation is to ensure that the education provided by colleges and universities meets acceptable levels of quality.
 Accreditation helps students identify high quality institutions, helps with the transfer of credits from institution to institution, creates goals for quality improvement, and provides as one of several considerations used as a basis for determining eligibility for Federal assistance.

-NCU is accredited by the Higher Learning Commission, a member of the North Central Association of Colleges and Schools (NCA).
-NCA was founded in 1895 as one of six regional institutional accreditors in the United States.
-The Higher Learning Commission accredits, and thereby grants membership in the Commission and the NCA, degree-granting post secondary educational institutions in the north and central regions of the U.S.
+NCU is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.
+The Higher Learning Commission accredits, and thereby grants membership in the Commission, degree-granting post secondary educational institutions in the north and central regions of the U.S.

 Link to the Higher Learning Commission - http://www.ncahlc.org/

 Criteria for Accreditation - http://www.ncahlc.org/information-for-institutions/criteria-and-core-components.html

 Explanation - The HLC presently has multiple routes for reaffirmation of accreditation, and NCU is in the Open Pathway.
 The Open Pathway seeks to achieve the following goals:

 - To enhance institutional value by opening the improvement aspect of accreditation so that institutions may choose Quality Intiatives to suit their current circumstances.